Notification of executives and related parties transactions with Nilfisk shares

 In accordance with the EU Market Abuse Regulation Article 19 no. 596/2014, Nilfisk has received the following notification from executives and/or their related parties’ regarding transactions in Nilfisk shares.

-This notification is an ‘Initial notification’ regarding the purchase of 4,000 shares in Nilfisk by Peter Nilsson, Chair of The Board of Directors for Nilfisk Holding A/S. The shares have been purchased on August 18, 19 and 22, 2022 at a total price of 700,230 DKK.
+This notification is an ‘Initial notification’ regarding the purchase of 4,000 shares in Nilfisk by Peter Nilsson, Chair of The Board of Directors for Nilfisk Holding A/S. The shares have been purchased on August 23, 24 and 25, 2022 at a total price of 699,552 DKK.
+The shares have been bought through Poleved Industrial Performance AB, which is closely related to Peter Nilsson.

 For further information, please contact: